afch/NixeTubesShieldNCS318/README.md

-# Nixe Tubes Shield NCS314 and NCS312
+# Nixe Tubes Shield NCS318
-Sketch for Arduino UNO and Nixie Tubes Shield NCS314 and NCS312 by GRA &amp; AFCH
+Sketch for Arduino UNO, Mega and Nixie Tubes Shield NCS318 by GRA &amp; AFCH
 1. This repository content sources of project for Nixie Clock developed by GRA & AFCH.

 	Folders description: